I'm a postdoc at Carnegie Mellon University's Robotics Institute,

 CS 294-112, Deep Reinforcement Learning (now CS 285)

 At the time I took it, UC Berkeley had an oral preliminary exam requirement for PhD students.

 Here's the transcript of my prelims.

 Nowadays, things might have changed since the number of AI PhD students has skyrocketed.

 There is also a second oral exam, called the qualifying exam.

 Here's the transcript of my qualifying exam.

 I frequently blog about (mostly) technical topics.
-This blog is not affiliated with my university or employer, and I deliberately use a different domain name from this "eecs.berkeley.edu" page to reinforce this separation.
+This blog is not affiliated with my employer, and I deliberately do not use an academic domain to reinforce this separation.

 I also recommend checking the Berkeley AI Research blog.
 I was one of its maintainers for its first four years, and it's been great to see how much the blog has grown since then.

 Here are some books I have read: